 Professional email signatures must be consistent in design and look/feel across the company and platforms.
 Obviously, your logo is important.
 It helps brand your company and adds credibility.
-Make sure your logo fits your signature so your employees never have to move it around or change its size or resolution.
-You need a standard template to make sure that the email signature design stays the same every time, and is not changeable to employees.
+Ensure your logo fits your signature, so your employees never have to move it around or change its size or resolution.
+You need a standard template to ensure that the email signature design stays the same every time and is not changeable to employees.
 Branding is all about consistency and repetition, after all.

 How much information should you include in the email signature?
 This is a question we often hear.
 Every company is different, but most have this information as a minimum requirement:

 - Position title

 - Company logo with a link to the website

 In addition to the requirements listed above, many companies encourage or make optional inclusion of the following:

 - Employee’s email address (it appears in the sender information too)

 Especially for B2C industries (such as real estate companies, banks, health companies, travel platforms, etc.), it can be advantageous to show a photo of the employee in the email signature.
 It just gives a nice touch of personality that just plain text and a logo cannot match.
 In other words, it makes an impersonal message personal.
 However, if you opt to use photos (and you should), make sure the photos are professional and consistent.
 Otherwise, it can have a negative effect and look unprofessional.